A complete guide to Zendesk analytics integration in 2026

 What insights can a GA4 integration provide?

-Connecting Zendesk to GA4 unlocks a whole new layer of insight about your self-service experience, stuff that Zendesk Explore can't tell you by itself.
+Connecting Zendesk to GA4 unlocks a whole new layer of insight about your self-service experience, providing data that complements Zendesk Explore.

 -